There are a handful of practices you can incorporate into your lifestyle to help improve your metabolism.

 Catch those zzz’s

 Research shows that too little sleep increases cravings, feelings of hunger, and results in an increase in caloric intake.
 Less than six hours of sleep creates an imbalance in our hunger hormones.
 It gets worse, some studies show a link between poor sleep and insulin resistance, increasing the risk of diabetes.
-And the worst news, we is that even when we restrict our calories, we don’t repeat the full benefits of our efforts because our fat cells still become more sensitive to insulin when we lose sleep.
+And the worst news is that even when we restrict our calories, we don’t reap the full benefits of our efforts because our fat cells still become more sensitive to insulin when we lose sleep.
 No wonder that shorter sleep durations are linked to higher body mass index.

 Amount of food

 Make sure you are eating enough.
 Not too much, not overeating — but enough to support your energy needs.
 “If your goals include weight loss, being in a caloric deficit is necessary,” Flinchum says.
 “But keep in mind that your body’s metabolic rate can slow down to become more efficient with the calories/energy that you are consuming.”
-So if you are feeling like you are under-eating but your body is not losing any weight, your metabolism has likely been impacted.
+So, if you are feeling like you are under-eating but your body is not losing any weight, your metabolism has likely been impacted.
 Use this signal to slowly start increasing your food intake to allow your metabolism to speed back up to its normal rate.
-Research now shows that “when you eat” is just as important as “what you eat.”
+Research now shows that "when you eat" is just as important as "what you eat."
 The same circadian rhythm that controls your sleep, also has an impact on blood sugar, insulin levels and fat storage.
 Studies show that a greater proportion of calories eaten late at night are stored as fat than if those same calories are eaten earlier in the day.
-Giving your digestive system a break, by refraining from eating after dinner or by eating within a window each day, can help boost weight loss success.
+Giving your digestive system a break, by refraining from eating after dinner or by eating within a window each day, can help improve your metabolism and boost weight loss success.